Patrick Palace and Jordan Couch, Palace Law

 Better client service, happier lawyers

 Palace Law puts its clients first and foremost.
-That means making sure clients have access to all the information they need at all times through a secure client portal like Clio Connect.
+That means making sure clients have access to all the information they need at all times through a secure client portal.

-“We were trying to create a web portal, and when Clio Connect came, that was another big sales point for me.
+“We were trying to create a web portal, and when [Clio’s client portal] came, that was another big sales point for me.
 We use it every day,” says Patrick.
-“In the two years we’ve been doing this, no one’s complained that they didn’t like getting their information instantly or that they didn’t like Clio Connect.”
+“In the two years we’ve been doing this, no one’s complained that they didn’t like getting their information instantly or that they didn’t like [Clio’s client portal].”

 With Palace Law’s system, clients get their initial contracts and a ‘Welcome to Palace Law’ letter by the time they get home from their initial meeting.
 From there, with minimal training, they can access any documents related to their case through the portal.
-“We’ve integrated it into our system such that when case-related mail gets opened and scanned, clients get all of their mail instantly through Clio Connect,” says Patrick. “[T]hey can get any legal information they’re curious about, seamlessly, instantly, 24/7.”
+“We’ve integrated it into our system such that when case-related mail gets opened and scanned, clients get all of their mail instantly through [the client portal]” says Patrick. “[T]hey can get any legal information they’re curious about, seamlessly, instantly, 24/7.”

 Systems like this make for a better client experience, but they also make for happier lawyers—everything is tracked and recorded, so attorneys never need to worry about key details being forgotten.
 “Two years ago I was doing work for a firm that had limited tech, with no cloud services.
 The big difference is, here, you end up with much happier lawyers,” says Jordan.
 “Small firm lawyers don’t ever have vacations.
 They don’t ever leave, and they spend every day they’re in court stressed.
 With Clio, I have no concerns about being gone because I have access to everything.
 I can continue working just as efficiently.”